 Sen. Martin is the Vice-Chairman of the Higher Education and the State and Local Governmental Operations Committees.
 He is Secretary of the Insurance and Labor Committee and an active member of the Senate’s Transportation Committee.

-He is an active participant in his community.
-He serves on the board of Professional Insurance Agents of Georgia and has formerly served on the board of Providence Christian Academy.
-He is also a member of the Lawrenceville Rotary Club and a former member of Lawrenceville Kiwanis.
+Senator P.K.
+Martin is an active participant in his community.
+He was elected Chairman of Professional Insurance Agents (PIA) Southern Alliance and formerly served on the board of Providence Christian Academy.
+Martin is also a member of the Lawrenceville Rotary Club and a former member of Lawrenceville Kiwanis.

 Senator Martin is a Lawrenceville native.
 He received his Bachelors degree in International Affairs from the Georgia Institute of Technology.
 A small businessman and insurance agent, he works at Hood Insurance Agency in Lawrenceville.
 He and his wife, Amanda, have two children, Charlotte and Kuhl, and are active members at their church, Holy Cross Cathedral in Loganville.